-The Quantico Declaration of war on the American People: A line drawn in the sand
+The Quantico Declaration of War on the American People: A Line Drawn in the Sand

 NSA, CIA, DIA, FBI, Homeland Security and its various units, and other intelligence organizations, not to mention all the private contractors, must be restructured so that they conform with the Constitution and defend ordinary Americans, working people, poor people, from the predations of the rich and powerful.

 Most of these intelligence organizations must be dismantled eventually.
 They create problems; they do not solve them.
 They are used to suppress the people, not to liberate them.
-But right now, we need everyone who has the will and the bravery to help us slay this covert empire with its paws in blood that has planted its fangs in our government and wrapped its tentacles around our entire society.
+But right now, we need everyone who has the will and the bravery to help us slay this covert empire that has planted its fangs in our government and wrapped its tentacles around our entire society.

 Multinational banks, private equity firms, multinational corporations, and the strategic teams of various billionaire families are our primary threat.